 Apart from this, the detailed test allows us to rule out other causes of labral damage and shoulder pain.
 We assess how your scapula and shoulder move with certain movements to identify muscle impairments and strength limitations.
 Besides this, we assess coordination and proprioception and document functional limitations.

 Our shoulder labral physical therapy focuses on individual symptoms and lifestyle requirements.
 This personalized approach improves chances of effectiveness and eases your transition to regular routine post shoulder injury or degenerative wear and tear.

-Moreover, we teach functional training exercises based on daily activities and recreational interests.
+Moreover, we teach functional training labrum tear physical therapy exercises based on daily activities and recreational interests.
 For instance, professional athletes and fitness enthusiasts will be taught how to retain optimal functioning and stamina along with prevention techniques for a potential labral tear.
 Many time the Neubie Neufit protocol is used to improve strength and decrease pain faster than traditional methods.
 Office workers and individuals who work on laptops/desktops for a significant part of the day shall learn postural alignment and ergonomic training.

 Our additional guidance enables you to engage in your favorite pastimes and continue routine activities without worrying about relapse.

 Contact us here or call 201-773-8851 for further inquiries and consultation regarding shoulder labrum tear physical therapy exercises and treatment.